+Many slip and fall accidents in South Carolina occur because of a property owner's negligence.
+Unsafe conditions, such as wet floors, inadequate lighting, or damaged sidewalks, can be hazardous — but without an experienced slip and fall attorney on the case, property owners may not be held responsible.
+The victim may be blamed instead, never receiving the compensation you deserve to cover medical bills or lost wages if you're unable to work.
 If your future seems uncertain after a painful slip and fall, David Taylor Law will be by your side the entire way, advocating for your rights.
-Our South Carolina law firm will not only provide legal guidance, but much-needed love, support and peace of mind as you face the days ahead.
+Our South Carolina law firm will not only provide legal guidance but much-needed love, support, and peace of mind as you face the days ahead.

 Because premises liability law is complicated, it’s important to have an attorney with extensive experience handling fall cases.
-Proving a property owner’s negligence isn’t always as simple as it seems, especially when insurance companies get involved or if you plan to file for Workers’ Compensation in South Carolina.
+Proving a property owner’s negligence isn’t always as simple as it seems, especially when insurance companies get involved or if you plan to file for Workers’ Compensation.

 This duty of care, however, only applies to people using the property legally.
 In South Carolina, a property owner is not held responsible for a slip and fall injury if the victim used the property incorrectly or outside the hours of operation.
 For instance, if a trip and fall accident occurred on a playground when it was closed, the property owner is not to blame.